Moscow music hall: History

 Choreographer Goleizovskyi strived to create a real “music hall” dance where women perform gracious and perfectly synchronous movements.
-His choreography was based not only on elements of free calisthenics and physical education but on choreographic compositions and was incredibly elegant.
+His choreography was based not only on elements of free calisthenics and physical education but on choreographic compositions.

 The stage of Moscow music hall became the base for such artists and performers as K.Shulzhenko, L. Ruslanova, A. Menaker and M. Hrustalev.
 The theater strived to take the best from the variety art of 20s and 30s, and it was really successful in that.
 In the year of 1934 new performance named "Under the circus dome" was staged in the theater (Ilf and Petrov and Valentin Kataev).
 This performance managed to save the theater in the history of Soviet art, because Grigori Aleksandrov filmed "Circus" – movie based on its storyline.

-Unfortunately, even such incredible level of fame couldn't save the theater.
+However, even such incredible level of fame couldn't save the theater.
 At that time people were fighting with so-called "bourgeois art" and the variety art was considered as direct manifestation of the bourgeoisie.
 In 1937 music halls in both Moscow and Leningrad were closed.